The Pinnacle (Nairobi)

-The Pinnacle, also Pinnacle Towers, is a building on hold in Nairobi, the capital and largest city of Kenya.
-When completed, the skyscraper is expected to become the second tallest building in Africa after Egypt's Iconic Tower, and the third tallest building in the Southern Hemisphere, at 70 stories and over 1000 ft in height.
+The Pinnacle, also known as Pinnacle Towers, is a skyscraper currently on hold in Nairobi, the capital and the largest city of Kenya.
+When completed, the skyscraper is expected to become the second-tallest building in Africa after Egypt's Iconic Tower, and the third tallest building in the Southern Hemisphere, at 70 stories and 1,050 ft in height.

 Location

 The skyscraper is located in Upper Hill, on a 2.5 acre piece of property, approximately 4 km, south-west of the city centre of Nairobi, the capital city of Kenya.

 Overview

 The development consists of two adjacent towers.
-The shorter tower, at 46 floors will house the 257-room, five-star Upper Hill Hilton Hotel, the third Hilton franchise in Nairobi and the 50th on the African continent.
+The shorter tower, at 45 floors will house the 257-room, five-star Upper Hill Hilton Hotel, the third Hilton franchise in Nairobi and the 50th on the African continent.
 The taller tower, with 70 floors, will feature eleven floors of commercial office space, nine floors of upscale rental retail space, and 46 floors with 210 upscale 1, 2 and 3-bedroom, serviced residential apartments.
 Other amenities include conference facilities, a gymnasium, luxury spa and an infinity pool.
 The taller tower will have a rooftop helipad, to allow chopper directly from/to Jomo Kenyatta International Airport, 16 km away.